-Loira Limbal currently serves as the Senior Vice President for Programs for Firelight Media.
+Loira Limbal currently serves as a consultant for Firelight Media.
 Limbal is an Afro-Dominican filmmaker and DJ interested in the creation of art that is nuanced and revelatory for communities of color.
 She has worked at various community-based organizations in New York City including The Point Community Development Corporation, The Dominican Women’s Development Center, and Sista II Sista.
 In 2006, she founded The Reel X Project, a social justice and creative filmmaking space for young women of color in the Bronx.

 Limbal’s current film Through the Night is a feature documentary about a 24-hour daycare center.
 Through the Night is a New York Times Critics’ Pick, was selected for a world premiere at the 2020 Tribeca Film Festival, and aired on PBS' POV series in May 2021.
 Her first film, Estilo Hip Hop, was a co-production of ITVS and aired on PBS in 2009.
 She is a Sundance Institute Fellow, NAACP Image Award nominee, a DOC NYC Documentary New Leader, Chicken & Egg Award recipient, and a former Ford Foundation JustFilms/Rockwood Fellow.
 Additionally, she co-produces and helms the popular Brooklyn monthly #APartyCalledRosiePerez.

 Limbal received a B.A. in History from Brown University and is a graduate of the Third World Newsreel's Film and Video Production Training Program.
 She lives in the Bronx with her two children.